Spike threw himself into his work, heralding warrior after warrior without pause. He rarely slept,

 Went to work.
 There's a key on the counter in case you want to go out.
 EAT!!!
 I'll be back

 around 6:30.
 If you do naughty things in my bed while I'm gone, be sure to tell me when I get

 Spike awoke late morning to an empty apartment, the drapes on all the windows pulled shut.
 The

 note was taped to the television set.
 He was still exhausted and, after reading the note and draining a

-The blond awoke the second time in the evening with a hard on and a hungry belly.
-He ignored both
+The blond awoke the second time in the evening with a hungry belly.
+He ignored it as he walked

-as he walked groggily into the bathroom and turned on the water taps to fill the tub.
-Facing the
+groggily into the bathroom and turned on the water taps to fill the tub.
+Facing the mirror, he rubbed

-mirror, he rubbed his glowing jaw, grumbling about the still tender bruises.
-Bruises that would've
+his glowing jaw, grumbling about the still tender bruises.
+Bruises that would've disappeared long

 "You're a pillock," Spike told the mirror, which reflected the green shower curtain behind him.
 It

 was his own fault that he looked like an unfed glow-in-the-dark greyhound.
 Yeah, blood was scarce